KevinVG207/MKWii-BRSTMGen/README.md

 10. Copy BRSTMGen.py to the LAC folder.

 # Usage
 When the setup is complete, usage is fairly simple, assuming you want to create standard (multi-channel) BRSTMs used for Mario Kart Wii course music.
-Just a few things to note about the Audacity project.
+Just a few things to note about the Audacity project and running the script.
 ## Setting up the Audacity project
 - Each stereo track becomes a stereo stream in the BRSTM.
 For multi-channel BRSTMS, simply add more stereo tracks.
 - The loop start and end points are determined by labels.
 To create a label, click on the timeline and press Ctrl+B. You will see a new labels track with one label.